skops-dev/skops/README.rst

   <https://skops.readthedocs.io/en/latest/persistence.html>`__ for more
   information.
 - ``skops.card``: tools to create a model card explaining what the model does and how it should be used.
-The model card can then be stored as the ``README.md`` file on the Hugging Face Hub, with pre-populated metadata to help Hub understand the model.
 More information can be found `here
   <https://skops.readthedocs.io/en/stable/model_card.html>`__.

 Please refer to our `documentation <https://skops.readthedocs.io/en/latest/>`_